Skip to content

 Ctrl + Shift + I to open Developer Tools -> right-click the Refresh button -> select Empty Cache and Hard Reload

-• If you encounter any issues, and want to revert back to root access, find the .env file in config/ folder and remove the value set for URL_BASE, then restart the application.
+• If you encounter any issues, and want to revert back to root-only access, find the .env file in config/ folder and remove the value set for URL_BASE, then restart the application.

 Success